Today, it’s simply not enough to have a good product page…

 Smart Leather Wallets

 Smart Leather Wallets also have product pages with some serious innovation.
+They almost look like landing page designs!

 They have an interactive slider that shows how much slimmer their wallets are than regular wallets, even with 10 credit cards and cash in them!